House Grail is reader-supported. When you buy via links on our site, we may earn an affiliate commission at no cost to you. Learn more.

 Image: Pixabay

 The most important tool to get when knife-making is protective gear.
-The protective gear ensures that you remain safe and healthy while working with sharp and dangerous materials.
+The protective gear ensures you remain safe and healthy while working with sharp and dangerous materials.
 Here is a list of protective gear you should get:

-If you expect to make knives by forging steel, then you must get a fire extinguisher as well.
+If you expect to make knives by forging steel, you must get a fire extinguisher as well.
 You can find a 5-pound rechargeable fire extinguisher for under $50 online.

 2. Hacksaw or Coping Saw